-- 1. Acute partial hospitalization includes, but is not limited to: - a) Treatment plan development and review, - b) Medication management, provided by a psychiatrist, physician, PA or PMHNP, - c) Nursing assessment, provided by a PMHNP or RN, - d) Individual therapy, provided by master's level staff, - e) Group therapy, provided by master's level staff, and - f) Family therapy, provided by master's level staff. - 2.
-Acute partial hospitalization programs must be provided by licensed/certified providers including, but not limited to: - a) CMHC/PMHC, or - b) A private psychiatric clinic. - O. The Division of Medicaid covers up to five (5) hours per day, five (5) days per week of medically necessary psychosocial rehabilitation when prior authorized by the Division of Medicaid, UM/QIO or designee. - 1.
-Psychosocial rehabilitation services are not covered when provided on the same day as group therapy, senior psychosocial rehabilitation, crisis residential services or acute partial hospitalization. - 2.
+- 1. Acute partial hospitalization includes, but is not limited to: - a) Treatment plan development and review, - b) Medication management, - c) Nursing assessment, - d) Individual therapy, - e) Group therapy, and - f) Family therapy. - 2.
+Acute partial hospitalization programs must be provided by licensed/certified providers including, but not limited to: - a) CMHC/PMHC, - b) The outpatient department of a hospital or free-standing psychiatric unit, - c) A private psychiatric clinic, or - d) Other provider approved by the Mississippi Department of Mental Health. - O. The Division of Medicaid covers up to five (5) hours per day, five (5) days per week of medically necessary psychosocial rehabilitation when prior authorized by the Division of Medicaid, UM/QIO or designee. - 1.
+Psychosocial rehabilitation services are not covered when provided on the same day as group therapy, crisis residential services or acute partial hospitalization. - 2.
 Psychosocial rehabilitation services must be included in a treatment plan approved by one (1) of the providers listed in Miss.
 Admin.
-Code Title 23, Rule 1.1.B.1 through B.9. - 3.
-Psychosocial rehabilitation services must be provided according to DMH standards. - 4.
-Psychosocial Rehabilitation Services are provided in a DMH approved Psychosocial Rehabilitation Program by bachelor's level staff that provide active treatment through evidence-based curriculum. - P. The Division of Medicaid covers one thousand six hundred (1600) fifteen minute units per state fiscal year of medically necessary assertive community treatment services provided through Programs of Assertive Community Treatment (PACT) when prior authorized by the Division of Medicaid, UM/QIO or designee. - 1.
-PACT is an all-inclusive service that includes, but is not limited to:
+Code Title 23, Rule 1.1.B.1 through B.8. - 3.
+Psychosocial rehabilitation service must be provided according to DMH standards for that population. - P. The Division of Medicaid covers one thousand six hundred (1600) fifteen minute units per state fiscal year of medically necessary assertive community treatment services provided through Programs of Assertive Community Treatment (PACT). - 1.
+PACT is an all-inclusive service that includes, but is not limited to: - a) Treatment plan review and development,

-- a) Treatment plan review and development, - b) Medication management, provided by a psychiatrist, physician, PA or PMHNP, - c) Individual therapy, provided by master's level staff, - d) Family therapy, provided by master's level staff, - e) Group therapy, provided by master's level staff, - f) Community support, and - g) Peer support. - 2.
-The composition of the PACT team members must include, but is not limited to: - a) A team leader, - b) A Psychiatrist or PMHNP, - c) RN, - d) Master's level mental health professional, - e) Substance use disorder specialist, - f) Certified peer support specialist professional, and - g) Other clinical personnel as determined by DMH. - Q. The Division of Medicaid covers one thousand six hundred (1600) fifteen minute units of medically necessary intensive community outreach and recovery team (ICORT) assertive community treatment services when prior authorized by the Division of Medicaid, UM/QIO or designee. - 1.
-ICORT services include: - a) Treatment plan development and review, - b) Medication management, provided by a psychiatrist, physician, PA, or PMHNP, - c) Individual therapy and family therapy in the home, provided by master's level staff, - d) Group therapy, provided by master's level staff, - e) Peer support services,
+b) Medication management,

+c) Individual therapy,

+d) Family therapy,

+e) Group therapy,

+f) Community support, and

+g) Peer support.

+2. The composition of the PACT team members must include, but is not limited to:

+a) A team leader,

+b) A Psychiatrist or PMHNP,

+c) RN,

+d) Master's level mental health professional,

+e) Substance use disorder specialist,

+f) Employment specialist,

+g) Certified peer support specialist professional, and

+h) Other clinical personnel as determined by DMH.

+Q. The Division of Medicaid covers up to two hundred and seventy (270) days per year of medically necessary intensive community outreach and recovery team (ICORT) services when prior authorized by the Division of Medicaid, UM/QIO or designee.

+1. ICORT services include:

+a) Treatment plan development and review,

+b) Medication management,

+c) Individual therapy and family therapy in the home,

+d) Group therapy,

+e) Peer support services,